Two paddlers on a sea kayak raise their paddles overhead against a Pacific sunset, silhouetted below Qingshui Cliff, Hualien

 Who can join

-SwimmingNon-swimmers OK — life vests, helmets, instructor support
+SwimmingNon-swimmers welcome — life vests, helmets, and an instructor in the water with you

-HealthNot suitable for heart conditions, high blood pressure, epilepsy, pregnancy, or recent surgery
+HealthNot for paddlers with heart conditions, high blood pressure, or epilepsy, or who are pregnant or recovering from recent surgery

 Meeting point